Travis d'Arnaud Preview, Player Props: Braves vs. Pirates

 - The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates' 4.51 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have a 4.51 team ERA that ranks 20th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 151 home runs (1.1 per game), the third-fewest in baseball.
+- The Pirates give up the third-fewest home runs in baseball (152 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.